 My research is guided by questions on the ethics and politics of academic knowledge production and scholarly communication.
 I am interested in the implications of the turn to openness in academic research: the drivers of this turn (economic, epistemic, ideological), the different values underpinning it, and the possibilities that different conceptions of openness offer to knowledge production across scholarly disciplines.
 I have published widely on topics relating to academic knowledge production in the sciences and humanities, such as peer review, open access publishing, open data and knowledge infrastructures.

-My research focuses on open access and scholar-led forms of publishing, particularly how they might promote new cultures of knowledge and experimental practices within scholarly communication and higher education.
-My Ph.D thesis (‘Common Struggles: Policy-based vs. scholar-led approaches to open access in the humanities‘) explores the differing values of governmental mandates and academic-led open access initiatives.
-Through analysis of a range of source material including interview data, blog posts, policy consultations and secondary literature, I critique the UK government’s implementation of open access and illustrate how scholar-led presses offer a counterpoint through commons-based forms of publishing.
+My Ph.D thesis (‘Common Struggles: Policy-based vs. scholar-led approaches to open access in the humanities‘) explored the differing values of governmental mandates and academic-led open access initiatives.
+Through analysis of a range of source material including interview data, blog posts, policy consultations and secondary literature, I critiqued the UK government’s implementation of open access and illustrate how scholar-led presses offer a counterpoint through commons-based forms of publishing.

 I am also engaged with ideas of the scholarly commons as a way of thinking through the radical possibilities of open access publishing, collaborative governance